-IllegalRealtimeArgumentException-when time is a negative RelativeTime value.
+- IllegalRealtimeArgumentException-when time is a negative RelativeTime value. - IllegalRealtimeStateException-when this Timer has been destroyed.

 Clocks differ because of monotonicity, synchronization, jitter, stability, accuracy, precision, and resolution.
 There are many possible subclasses of clocks: realtime clocks, user time clocks, simulation time clocks, wall clocks.